gliptak/fluxnova-bpm-platform/webapps/README.md

 **Heads-up:** If you build the Webapps from source code, the build includes the no longer maintained angular-translate libraries in version 2.19.0 unless you have access to the HeroDevs registry and configure it as shown below.

 #### angular-moment
 The angular-moment project has been archived on Nov 30, 2021.
 We replaced the official angular-moment libraries with the ones from [HeroDevs](https://www.herodevs.com/) to ensure that our used libraries stay secure and supported.
-We include the angular-moment libraries from HeroDevs in our Community Edition releases from 7.23.0-alpha2 on.
+We include the angular-moment libraries from HeroDevs in our Community Edition releases from 7.23.0-alpha2 on.   ** Needs To Be Reviewed **

 **Heads-up:** If you build the Webapps from source code, the build includes the no longer maintained angular-moment libraries in version 1.3.0 unless you have access to the HeroDevs registry and configure it as shown below.